 I’ve made three guest appearances with the BBC Test Match Special (TMS) radio commentary team

 With Jonathan Agnew.
 England v New Zealand, 2015 One Day International at The Riverside Ground, Durham.

 With Tony Cozier and Simon Mann.
 West Indies v Pakistan, 2013 ICC Champions Trophy group match at The Oval.

-BBC World Service radio, and the BBC local radio network including Birmingham, Derby, Leicester, Liverpool, London, Nottingham and Three Counties.
+Some of my other appearances on BBC radio include World Service, 5 Live, and local stations in Birmingham, Derby, Leicester, Liverpool, London, Manchester, Nottingham and Three Counties.